agrawalsmart7/autoRecon/README.md

-# autocon
+# Autocon

-autocon is a tool which have 7 Phases.
+Autocon is a automation tool which works on Phases which automates the manual process and give results in HTML file.

+** Main domain **

-**Out-of-Phase**:- It will try to find if the domain NS (name server) leaks some Zone transfer file or not.
+**1.** It will try to find if the domain NS (name server) leaks some Zone transfer file or not.
-<br>**Out-of-Phase**:- It will try to find the Virtual host on that domain.
+<br>**2.** It will try to find the Virtual host on that domain.
 So to give out info about "How many web application   running on single IP".
-Remember please check if that domain is in the scope or not.
+Remember please check if that domain is in scope or not.
+<br>**3.** It will try to parse the CSP header (if set).
+It will store the domains which are set on CS policy.
+<br>`For ex.
+CSP:- default-src *.test.com www.test1.com test2.com`
+<br>then it will parse it and store these domains like `test.com, www.test1.com, test2.com` then it will try to find the JSONp endpoints on those domains through the use of `google.com, ask.com`.
+(Intentionally for bypassing CSP).

 **Now on Subdomains.**